 Final course grades must be submitted promptly according to the College academic calendar and established processes.
 According to College policy, midterm grades must also be submitted in the fall and spring semesters.
-Faculty teaching students at the Collegiate High School will also receive progress reports; faculty are expected to complete these reports to support students enrolled in this on-campus, college-sponsored charter high school.
-Submitting grade data to the LMS does not satisfy the requirement for submitting an accurate progress report grade for CHS students.
+Faculty teaching students at the Collegiate High School may also receive progress reports; faculty are expected to complete these reports to support students enrolled in this on-campus, college-sponsored charter high school.